amruthkumartj/studentperformancetracking/README.md

-## Student Performance Tracking System
+# AI-Powered Student Performance Tracking System

-A comprehensive, self-hosted web application built with a pure Java backend for managing and tracking student academic performance.
-This project provides a secure, multi-user environment for administrators, faculty, and students to streamline academic monitoring, communication, and data analysis.
+An intelligent, self-hosted web application engineered with a pure Java backend (Servlets & JSP) to manage and track student academic performance.
+This project integrates a Gemini-powered AI assistant and provides a secure, multi-user environment for administrators, faculty, and students, streamlining academic monitoring, communication, and data analysis with a modern, responsive interface.

+The application is fully containerized with Docker for seamless deployment on any cloud platform.

 ### ✨ Key Features

 This platform is divided into three distinct user roles with tailored functionalities:

 #### 👑 Admin

+  * **Centralized User Management:** Securely manage the entire user lifecycle.
+Add, view, edit, and delete student and faculty records with ease.
-  * **Faculty Management:**  Approve or deny faculty registration requests, ensuring only authorized personnel access the system.
+  * **Faculty Onboarding & Approval:** Review and approve or deny new faculty registration requests, ensuring only authorized personnel can access the system.
-  * **Student Lifecycle Management:**  Add, view, edit, and delete student records.
-Assign students to specific programs and semesters.
-  * **Data Integrity:**  Prevents duplicate student entries by validating unique IDs, email addresses, and phone numbers.
-  * **Course Allocation:**  Assign specific programs (e.g., BCA, MCA) to faculty members, restricting their access to relevant students only.
+  * **Role & Program Allocation:** Assign specific programs (e.g., BCA, MCA) to faculty members, enforcing strict access control so they can only manage relevant students.
+  * **Data Integrity Controls:** The system actively prevents duplicate student entries by validating unique IDs, email addresses, and phone numbers upon creation.
-  * **Secure Communication:**  Broadcast messages and important updates to all or specific faculty members.
+  * **Secure Broadcast System:** Send important announcements, messages, and updates to all or specific groups of faculty members.

 #### 🧑‍🏫 Faculty

-  * **Role-Based Access Control:** Faculty can only view and manage students within the programs they are assigned to by the admin.
+  * **🤖 AI-Powered Faculty Assistant:** A built-in assistant powered by the **Google Gemini API** to enhance productivity.
+Faculty can:
+      * Generate summaries of student performance.
+      * Draft emails to students or parents.
+      * Get insights and analyze course data.
+  * **Advanced Scheduling & Timetabling:**
+      * **Weekly Timetable:** A clear, organized visual interface to view the entire weekly schedule for any program and semester.
+      * **Extra Class Management:** Schedule single or recurring daily classes with built-in conflict detection against the main timetable.

-  * **Timed Attendance System:**
+  * **Robust Attendance System:**
-      * Initiate attendance sessions for a specific class (program & semester).
-      * A 15-minute timer ensures sessions are completed promptly.
-      * Quickly mark students using filters, "Mark All as Present," and "Mark All as Absent" buttons.
-      * If the timer expires, all un-marked students are defaulted to 'Present'.
-      * Attendance sessions are locked upon starting and cannot be canceled.
+      * **Timed Sessions:** Initiate attendance sessions that automatically lock and expire after 15 minutes to ensure timely data entry.
+      * **Efficient Marking:** Utilize quick-marking features like "Mark All as Present/Absent" for large classes.
+      * **Default Status:** Unmarked students automatically default to 'Present' upon session expiry to prevent incomplete records.

-  * **Efficient Marks Management:**
+  * **Comprehensive Marks Management:**
-      * Enter and update marks for various exam types (e.g., Internal Assessment 1, SEE).
+      * Enter, update, and manage marks for various exam types (e.g., Internal Assessment, SEE).
-      * The system prevents duplicate mark entries for the same student and exam type.
+      * The system prevents duplicate mark entries for the same student/exam and allows for easy correction of errors.
-      * Easily edit previously entered marks to correct errors.

-  * **📊 Performance Analytics:**
+  * **📊 In-Depth Performance Analytics:**
-      * Visualize overall class performance with charts and tables to identify academic trends.
+      * Visualize class-wide performance with dynamic charts and detailed data tables to identify academic trends.
-      * Drill down to an individual student's performance, viewing detailed reports on marks and attendance.
+      * Drill down into individual student reports, viewing detailed breakdowns of marks and attendance percentages.
-      * Receive an automated analysis summary (e.g., "Excellent," "Good," "Needs Improvement").
+      * Receive an automated performance analysis summary (e.g., "Excellent," "Good," "Needs Improvement").

-  * **Utilities:**
-      * **Event Scheduler:** Schedule seminars, guest lectures, and other events.
-      * **Messaging:** Communicate directly with other faculty members.
-      * **Profile Management:** Update personal details, profile picture, and password.
+  * **Event Coordination:** Schedule, view, and manage departmental or college-wide events like seminars and guest lectures.

 #### 🎓 Student

-  * **Secure Registration:** Students can only register and log in if their Student ID has been added to the system by a faculty or admin.
+  * **Secure Onboarding:** Students can only register and log in if their unique Student ID has been pre-loaded into the system by an administrator, preventing unauthorized access.
-  * **Performance Dashboard:** Track personal marks across all subjects and semesters.
+  * **Personalized Performance Dashboard:** A dedicated dashboard to track personal marks across all subjects and semesters.
-  * **Attendance Monitoring:** View personal attendance percentages for each course to stay on track.
+  * **Real-time Attendance Monitoring:** View personal attendance percentages for each course to stay on track with academic requirements.
+  * **Event Calendar:** View a list of upcoming college and departmental events.
-  * **Profile Management:** Manage personal profile and update login credentials.
+  * **Self-Service Profile Management:** Easily manage personal profile information and update login credentials.

-### 🔒 Security & UI
+### 🔒 Security & Architecture

-  * **Strong Password Hashing:** All user passwords are secured using Bcrypt (12-factor), ensuring they are unreadable even by database administrators.
+  * **Strong Password Hashing:** All user passwords are secured using **BCrypt (12-factor hashing)**, making them computationally expensive to crack and unreadable even by database administrators.
+  * **Secure Authentication & Session Management:** Implemented with robust servlet filters to protect all sensitive routes and ensure only authenticated and authorized users can access specific resources.
-  * **OTP Password Reset:** A secure "Forgot Password" flow using One-Time Passwords.
+  * **OTP-Based Password Reset:** A secure "Forgot Password" flow using One-Time Passwords sent via email to verify user identity.
-  * **Modern & Responsive UI:** Built with Material Design 3, the interface is clean, intuitive, and fully responsive, providing a seamless experience on both desktop and mobile devices.
+  * **Modern & Responsive UI:** Built with **Material Design 3**, the interface is clean, intuitive, and fully responsive for a seamless experience on both desktop and mobile devices.
-  * **Dark/Light Mode:** A user-friendly toggle for visual comfort.
+  * **User Experience:** Features a user-friendly Dark/Light mode toggle and intuitive navigation.

 ### 🛠️ Tech Stack

   * **Backend:** Java (Servlets, JSP)
+  * **Database:** MySQL
+  * **AI Integration:** Google Cloud Vertex AI (Gemini API)
   * **Build Tool:** Apache Maven
-  * **Database:** MySQL
+  * **Password Hashing:** BCrypt
-  * **Deployment:** Docker
+  * **Deployment:** Docker, Apache Tomcat
   * **Frontend:** HTML, Material Design 3 CSS, JavaScript
-  * **Password Hashing:** BCrypt

 -----

 ### 🚀 Getting Started

-Follow these instructions to get a local copy up and running for development and testing purposes.
+Follow these instructions to get a local copy up and running for development and testing.

 #### Prerequisites

-Make sure you have the following software installed on your machine:

-  * Java Development Kit (JDK) 11 or newer
+  * Java Development Kit (JDK) 17 or newer
   * Apache Maven
   * MySQL Server
-  * Git
+  * Docker
-  * Apache Tomcat 9.x (for local deployment without Docker)

 #### Installation & Setup